 What membership involves

 Annual membership of BOSS Payment Watch is £150 + VAT per site per annum.

 For new members there is also a one-off registration and set fee of £50.00 + VAT.

 New membership includes a BOSS Payment Watch starter pack.
 Each pack contains a complete set of documentation and access to an electronic reporting system for managing BOSS Payment Watch at each site.

 Membership is open to ALL fuel retailers on the UK mainland and in Northern Ireland.

 BOSS supplies a Payment Watch pack complete with a full set of documentation.

 Benefits of joining BOSS Payment Watch include:

-- Saves retailers time and effort in chasing No Means of Payment debt.
+- Saves retailers time and effort in chasing No Means of Payment and Drive-Off debts.

 - Robust procedures for pursuing debt in the event that drivers do not pay.

 - More than 80% of NMoP return to site to pay within seven days.